drytoastman/scorekeeperfrontend/docs/registration.md

-3. With the “Active” change set selected, you can see the list of changes that were made and are ready to be merged.
+3. With the "Active" change set selected, you can see the list of changes that were made and are ready to be merged.
 Click Merge Changes.